 By Natsuki Takaya.
-Released in Japan as two separate volumes by Hakusensha, serialized in the magazine Hana to Yume.
+Released in Japan as three separate volumes by Hakusensha, serialized in the magazine Hana to Yume.
 Released in North America by Yen Press.
 Translated by Sheldon Drzka.

 Endings are important, and often affect how we view the rest of the work in retrospect.
 Which is sometimes annoying.
 If you love fourth fifths of a thing, but it doesn’t stick the ending, can you really say that the whole is a failure?
 No, of course not.
 The journey to get there was spectacular.
 But you can say that the ending makes the series a disappointment.
 And I am sad to say that I felt the ending to Twinkle Stars made the series as a whole a disappointment.
 This is not to say I did not enjoy myself as I read it.
 Indeed, the first third of this omnibus was wonderful, featuring Chihiro and Sakuya finally bonding and going out on sort of dates and getting beyond all the past trauma of their lives to admit their love is wonderful.
 And then you hear “Sakura woke up”, and everything falls apart.